When COVID-19 hit America it had a profound effect on the minds of political ideologues, with outcomes like:

 Even to this day, even some of my friends stumble over the principle here, thinking that rights work with regard to COVID-19 in some way they don't with regard to any other issue.

-Another curious thing I witnessed from leftists is simply denying that state coercion was being used to force closure.
+Another curious thing I witnessed from leftists is simply denying that the state was doing anything like this at all.
 I heard some of them saying things like "society is trying as hard as it can to close but the government is forcing us not to!"